bitrise-io/devcenter/_articles/reviews/install-any-additional-tool-draft.md

     bash ./path/to/script.sh

-Or in a more robust form which is better if you want to extend the content later:
+Or in a more robust form, which is better if you want to extend the content later:

     #!/bin/bash
     set -ex